c-toolbox/C-Play/docs/docs/settings/window_and_ui.md

 * **Enable idle mode** — Turn idle auto-hide on or off (default off).
 * **Idle time** — Seconds of inactivity before the UI hides (1–3600, default 60).

-### 3D view
+### Master view

-These settings decide which main view mode C-Play starts in.
-The current mode can be changed at any time during playback from the globe menu in the header taskbar (or **Settings → States**); see [Views](/playback/views) for what each mode renders.
+These settings decide which master view mode C-Play starts in.
+The current mode can be changed at any time during playback from the view-mode menu in the header taskbar (or **Settings → States**); see [Views](/playback/views) for what each mode renders.

 * **Show 3D view at startup** — Automatically open the 3D visualization mode when C-Play launches, instead of the flat playback view (default off).
 * **3D view FOV** — The FOV (field of view) of the 3D view, minimum 30 and maximum 150 degrees.
 Default 90 degrees.
 Only applies to the perspective camera mode; it is disabled while fisheye startup rendering is enabled.